ceharris/single-step-6502/README.md

 The controller has two push buttons.

-1. Run/Stop -- is used to toggle between the free running and single-step modes.
-In the free running mode, the green status LED is illuminate
+1. **Run/Stop** -- is used to toggle between the free running and single-step modes.
+In the free running mode, the green status LED is illuminated.
-2. Step -- is used to advance the processor by a single instruction.
-While stopped, the red status LED is illuminated.
+2. **Step** -- is used to advance the processor by a single instruction when the CPU is stopped.
+While the CPU is stopped, the red status LED is illuminated.

+The buttons are debounced via the 555 and 74123 ICs to avoid triggering multiple step pulses.

+The circuit is designed with a diode such that it can be connected to the 6502's RDY input without disrupting other uses of the signal.